arommers/so_long/README.md

   <h1>So Long</h1>
 </div>

 My very first graphical project!
-Creating a 2d topdown game in C as part of my coding journey at [CODAM](https://www.codam.nl)/ [NETWORK 42](https://www.42network.org/).
+Creating a simple, 2d topdown game in C as part of my coding journey at [CODAM](https://www.codam.nl)/ [NETWORK 42](https://www.42network.org/).

 So long introduced me to the basics of window management, event handling, textures, and much more.
 All areas which were instrumental in helping me improve my programming skills and knowledge.
 Since starting with programming, every step of the learning progress was as rewarding as it was frustrating.
 Running code to make something visually appear on screen for the first time however, was nothing short of exhilarating.